Gordon999/Pi-MP3_Player/README.md

 in this case JUKEBOX is the name of the USB stick.

-You can put other .m3u files in the /home/pi/Documents/ directory and they can be accessed using the P-List buttons.
-Remember to include the full path to the tracks.

 On the USB sticks the format must be /Artist Name/Album Name/Track Name so in File Manager you will see the Tracks under /media/pi/JUKEBOX/Roxy Music/For Your Pleasure/

 If you don't have a /home/pi/Documents/ALLTracks.m3u file when you start the script it will generate one from the tracks it finds on the USB stick(s).

+You can put other .m3u files in the /home/pi/Documents/ directory and they can be accessed using the P-List buttons.
+Remember to include the full path to the tracks in them.

-Clicking on RELOAD ALLTracks will make a new playlist from the USB stick(s).
+Clicking on 'RELOAD ALLTracks' will make a new ALLTracks.m3u playlist from the USB stick(s).

-You can Play or Stop Tracks (remember to Stop BEFORE closing the script or click QUIT or SHUTDOWN ), Shuffle ON/OFF, Repeat ON/OFF, Chnage to A-Z Artist track order, switch to next / previous Artist, Album or Track.
+You can PLAY or STOP Tracks (remember to Stop BEFORE closing the script or click QUIT or SHUTDOWN ), Shuffle ON/OFF, Repeat ON/OFF, Change to A-Z Artist track order, switch to next / previous Artist, Album or Track.
 Clicking A-Z Artists track after the initial sort will step through the artists from A to Z, showing the first one for each letter.
-To select others with the same starting letter use NEXT ARTIST.
+To select other Artists with the same starting letter use ARTIST >.

 You can also generate .m3u files.
-Choose the album or track from ALLTracks.m3u, enter a name for the .m3u list (if you don't it will make a name based on date & time), then press either ADD track to .m3u or ADD album to .m3u.
-ADD P-LIst to .m3u will allow you to make larger .m3us from other m3us.
+Choose the album or track from ALLTracks.m3u ( or other m3u playlist when you have more), enter a name for the .m3u list (if you don't it will make a name based on date & time), then press either 'ADD track to .m3u' or 'ADD album to .m3u'.
 You can now access the new playlist with the P-list buttons.

+'ADD P-List to .m3u' will allow you to make larger .m3us from other m3us, or you can DELETE a .m3u file, enter the name and press the 'DEL .m3u' button.
+Note you CANNOT DELETE the ALLTrack.m3u or ADD it to another list.

 You can also set a SLEEP period and the pi will shutdown after that, or SHUTDOWN will shutdown immediately.

-You can add images of the album covers in the album directories, name ending in .jpg MAX sixe 218 x 218
+You can add images of the album covers in the album directories, name ending in .jpg MAX size 218 x 218 pixels.

-You'll need to run...
+After install you'll need to run...

 sudo apt-get install python3-alsaaudio